-FIDIC Training and Contract Management assist you in understanding all the aspects of the FIDIC contracts and will enable you to understand your own Project's Contract Conditions.
+FIDIC Training and Contract Management will assist you in understanding all the aspects of the FIDIC contracts and will enable you to understand your project's Contract Conditions.
 This program covers conditions for International Contracts (contracting parties are from different countries) for Civil and Industrial Projects.
-At the end of the program you will have a good understanding of the FIDIC Standard Conditions of Contract and how to Benchmark your own Contract Conditions against these Industry Standards.
+At the end of the program, you will have a good understanding of the FIDIC Standard Conditions of Contract and how to Benchmark your Contract Conditions against these Industry Standards.

-This FIDIC Training program will consider the important Contract Provisions of FIDIC Standard Contracts to enable you to understand and/or do the following: -
+This FIDIC Training program will consider the critical Contract Provisions of FIDIC Standard Contracts to enable you to understand and/or do the following: -

-Among Contractor, Owner Consultant, Who is responsible for what?
+Among Contractors, Owner Consultants, Who is responsible for what?